jamalmazrui/TestURL/ReadMe.md

 ﻿# TestURL

+by Jamal Mazrui \
-by Jamal Mazrui, Consultant Access Success LLC
+Consultant, Access Success LLC

-TestURL is an open-source tool for running accessibility tests on web pages specified by URL.
+TestURL is a free, open source tool for running accessibility tests on web pages specified by URL.
 It generates test results in HTML format.

 ## Installation